 Restricted categories are usually not good options for arbitrage.
 Arbitrage opportunities come and go, so you may miss out on your chance to profit while waiting to get ungated.

 How to Source Products for Arbitrage

 Once you find good arbitrage targets, you must check to see if you can source the product for a lower price than the current Amazon floor.
 When looking at the cost to source your products, it is important to factor in all the extra costs associated with selling on Amazon.
 This includes the referral fee that Amazon takes for each sale as well as the cost it takes for you to fulfill the orders.

+So what is the best place to find arbitrage products?
 Let’s examine the different places you can go to source products for Amazon arbitrage.

 eBay features products from all sorts of product categories.
 The marketplace is competitive as there are a lot of third-party sellers.
 This leads to lower prices for many items as sellers look to gain an advantage.

 Since adding support for third-party sellers, Walmart’s online marketplace has grown to become one of the largest in the world.
 You can find products from a wide range of categories and there are flexible fulfillment options.
 Many items can be picked up in-store, allowing you to potentially take advantage of store promos.

 AliExpress and Alibaba are two other effective online marketplaces for finding arbitrage products.
 AliExpress caters to consumers, while Alibaba is geared towards B2B buyers and bulk purchases.
 Keep in mind that if you source products from either of these markets the delivery times can be longer as many of the products ship from China.